crazycapivara/openweathermapy/README.md

 **City** can be given as *name*, *id*, or *geographic coordinates*.
 If you want to stay as close as possible to the original API, you can also skip the first argument and use the parameters ``q``, ``id``, ``lat`` and ``lon`` or ``zip`` instead.
-For details see *OpenWeatherMap's* API documention.
+For details see *OpenWeatherMap's* API documentation.

 ```Python
 # get data by city name and country code